Bartosz95/Clinic---Distributed-Database/README.md

 ```
 java Clinic.jar
 ```
-You should see a desktop application in like in Tutorial.
+You should see a desktop application like in Tutorial.